nova-rey/Screaming-Penguin/docs/SP_BIBLE.md

 **Date:** 2025-11-16

 A GitHub Actions CI pipeline was added for Screaming Penguin.
 The workflow runs ShellCheck on all shell scripts, builds the installer image via `make iso`, and performs a QEMU-based smoke test using the generated raw image.
 The QEMU smoke test boots the image in a virtual machine, captures logs, and verifies that the Phase 2 installer skeleton runs through its primary states (including BOOT_INIT and FINISH).
 All CI operations are confined to repository files, build artifacts, and loop devices created from the image; no real block devices are ever touched.

+## Entry 006 — Phase 4 Design Kickoff (Rootfs Builder)

+**Date:** 2025-11-16

+Defined the full design for Phase 4 of Screaming Penguin: the Debian rootfs builder.
+Added ROOTFS_BUILD.md with a detailed description of build constraints, default suite (Debian Bookworm), architecture (amd64), safety guarantees, and expected artifact layout under build/ and dist/.
+Updated DEV_ROADMAP.md and CONFIG_SCHEMA.md accordingly.
+No scripts or Makefile changes were introduced in this checkpoint.